LambdaTest/documentation/docs/hyperexecute-algoqa-integration.md

 ## Step 4: Amend in your ApplicationSettings.xml file

-In your `ApplicationSettings.xml` file, update the following capabilites:
+In your `ApplicationSettings.xml` file, update the following capabilities:

 - **BrowserType :** It should be Lambda.
 - **LambdaTestBuild :** Provide your build name.